 - brown sugar

-This moist zucchini loaf recipe is as simple as mixing the ingredients together, pour it into a greased bread loaf, and bake until a toothpick inserted in the center comes out clean.
+This zucchini bread recipe is as simple as mixing the ingredients together, pour it into a greased bread loaf, and bake until a toothpick inserted in the center comes out clean.

 Freezing Zucchini The Right Way